UltraEngine/Documentation/CPP/Process_Wait.md

 # Process::Wait #

 This method pauses the calling thread until the process finishes running and exits.

 ## Syntax ##

 - int **Wait**()

 ## Returns ##

-Returns the exit code the process returns.
+Returns the process exit code.

 ## Example ##